-Childbirth International is committed to inclusivity and diversity and acknowledges that marginalized and underrepresented communities experience disparities in birth and breast/chestfeeding outcomes.
-These communities are underrepresented in birth and lactation work and Childbirth International understands that, as a global organization, we have a responsibility to listen to individuals from these communities and support them in their own needs.
+Childbirth International is committed to inclusivity and diversity and acknowledges that marginalized and underrepresented communities experience disparities in healthcare.
+These communities are underrepresented in birth and lactation work, and Childbirth International understands that, as a global organization, we have a responsibility to listen to individuals from these communities and support them in their own needs.

 Those engaged in grassroots movements are connected to the social fabric of their communities and are advocates for sustainable initiatives.
-These organizations are often best equipped to address these specific challenges and needs and are often in a position to best understand the personal impact of systemic issues that affect birthing and breast/chestfeeding families.
+These organizations are often best equipped to address these specific challenges and needs and are often in a position to best understand the personal impact of systemic issues that affect pregnant and new families.

 Childbirth International aims to support sustainable, community-focused solutions.
-We encourage individuals and groups who are working to address disparities and injustice in their communities (and are part of those communities) and who want to provide birth or lactation support and education to apply for a scholarship opportunity.
+We encourage individuals and groups who are working to address health disparities and injustice in their communities (and you personally identify as part of those communities) and who want to provide birth or lactation support and education to apply for a scholarship opportunity.

 Individuals who are part of a marginalized or underrepresented community may apply.
 Marginalized and underrepresented communities may include, but are not limited to: